 Is it possible to outrun a tornado in a car?
-Many believe so, but they’re making a dangerous bet.
-While it’s true both cars and motorcycles are faster than tornadoes, the biggest problem with this line of thinking is they must also stay on the road and obey traffic laws.
+Many believe so, but they’re making a dangerous bet with their life.
+While it’s true both cars and motorcycles are usually faster than tornadoes, the biggest problem with this line of thinking is they must also stay on the road and obey traffic laws.
 Tornadoes do not.

 One might think if a tornado is chasing them, they can just blow right through stop signs and stop lights.
 Adhering to this logic may be more dangerous than trying to outrun the tornado itself.
 Chances are you will get hit by a bunch of people who are thinking the exact same thing as you.
 Then no one will be going anywhere in a hurry.

 To outrun a tornado is easy if you could drive as fast as you want, anywhere you want, but that isn’t the case.
-Unlike cars, tornadoes don’t obey traffic laws and can go wherever they want.
+Unlike cars, tornadoes don’t obey traffic laws.
 They don’t have to wait for stop lights, stop at stop signs, go the speed limit, wait in traffic, get stopped by an accident, or look out for other people in their way.
 And although most tornadoes travel at about 35 mph, which isn’t that fast, it’s very difficult to outrun one if in a populated area for the reasons previously mentioned.

 So, the best thing to do is not try and outrun a tornado if within city limits.
 It’s best to get inside a building, and if it has a basement, get as low as you can.
 If it doesn’t, then go to the most interior room and hunker down.
 Getting in a car and trying to outrun the tornado could be fatal, especially if a lot of other people are trying to do the same thing.